 It wasn’t always this way.

 I started boating in the mid-70s when a coworker invited me on a day float on Idaho’s North Fork of the Clearwater River.
 I was hooked from that first trip and had my own raft by the following year.
-Life jackets of that era were crappy—ill fitting, flimsy or bulky.
+Even the best life jackets of that era were crappy—ill fitting, flimsy or bulky.
 And not much of a swimmer.

 After seeing a horse collar vest rip off a friend getting maytagged in a hydraulic and a big “Mae West” jacket come untied, I went looking for alternatives.
 My criteria: a secure fit, durability and lots of flotation.
 I looked in local stores but didn’t find it.